The Olympian Language

 ʎiw unmuʁ ia, ʒīw ia.

-“glory is immortal, god endures.”
+“glory is immortal, the sacred endures.”

 Olympian Lexicon (Alphabetized by Category)